AHCO Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies AdaptHealth Corp. Investors of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, Aug.
-03, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against AdaptHealth Corp. (“AdaptHealth” or the “Company”) ( AHCO) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired AdaptHealth shares between November 11, 2019 and July 16, 2021, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ahco.
+Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against AdaptHealth Corp. (“AdaptHealth” or the “Company”) (NASDAQ: AHCO) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired AdaptHealth shares between November 11, 2019 and July 16, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fahco.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.